patrik-u/circles/New Instance Guide.md

 1. Sign up on [https://pinecone.io](https://www.pinecone.io)
 2. Click on "Create Index"
 3. Set dimensions to 1536 and metric to cosine
+4. Set PINECONE_ENVIRONMENT (e.g. gcp-starter) and PINECONE_API_KEY, found in the pinecone site.

 TODO